fboender/scriptform/README.md

 Debian / Ubuntu at `/usr/share/doc/scriptform/scriptform.init.d_debian` and
 for Redhat / Centos at `/usr/share/doc/scriptform/scriptform.init.d_debian`.

+**NOTE**: If you use an init script, Scriptform will run as user `root`, which will cause Scriptform to automatically drop privileges to user `nobody` and group `nobody` when executing shell scripts.
+This may cause "permission denied" problems!
+See the "Execution security policy" chapter in the User Manual for more information.

 To install the init script:

 For **Debian / Ubuntu** systems: